Supreme Court overturns Roe v Wade, striking down abortion rights across US

 Despite growing consensus among Americans in support of protecting abortion access, conservative legislators have enacted sweeping restrictions on abortion care.

-In 2022, a wave of anti-abortion legislation in Republican-led states anticipating the Supreme Court’s forthcoming decision proposed eliminating abortion access in most cases and criminalising abortion care by making it a felony for providers to see abortion patients.
+In 2022, a wave of anti-abortion legislation in Republican-led states anticipating the Supreme Court’s decision proposed eliminating abortion access in most cases and criminalising abortion care by making it a felony for providers to see abortion patients.

+The court’s liberal justices presented a long list of “draconian” anti-abortion laws and propsed measures to block access to legal care – including laws banning abortions even if they pregnancies are the result of rape or incest, “no matter if doing so will destroy her life”, as well as proposed interstate restrictions on seeking care, adding to the “nightmare” of government measures forcing women to give birth.

 Abortion patients in many states already face requirements for ultrasounds, state-directed counseling and waiting periods, bans on the use of certain health insurance to cover abortion care, and bans on telemedicine appointments to obtain prescriptions for medication abortion, the most common form of abortion.